William Fulton (urban planner): Rice University

 He has been critical of efforts by Gov. Greg Abbott and House Speaker Dennis Bonnen to limit the power of local governments, saying that Texas should not make the same mistakes California has made and that state and local governments should work together to solve problems.

 In the aftermath of the COVID-19 pandemic and protests following the murder of George Floyd, Fulton was appointed by Mayor Sylvester Turner to Houston's Task Force on Police Reform.
 He also serves as founding board chair of MetroLab Network, an influential network of research partnerships between cities and universities.

 Even as he was active in urban affairs in Texas, Fulton remained involved in land use and housing issues in California.
 In 2021, San Diego Mayor Todd Gloria appointed Fulton chair of his Middle Income Housing Working Group.
 He was also appointed as a 2021-2022 Terner Center Fellow as UC Berkeley.
+At the Terner Center he focused on California's strengthened housing laws and whether they are working to encourage cities in California to approve more housing.

-While at the Kinder Institute, Fulton published a book, Talk City, a collection of blogs from his time as Mayor and Councilmember in Ventura.
+While at the Kinder Institute, Fulton published a book, Talk City, a collection of blogs from his time as mayor and Councilmember in Ventura.
 In 2021, his book The Texas Triangle, co-authored by Henry Cisneros among others, was published by Texas A&M Press.
-His collection of essays, Place and Prosperity: How Cities Help Us Connect And Innovate, will be published by Island Press in 2022.
+His collection of essays, Place and Prosperity: How Cities Help Us Connect And Innovate, was published by Island Press in 2022.

 In December 2021, Fulton announced he would step down as Director of the Kinder Institute in June 2022 and would be succeeded by Ruth Lopez Turley, a renowned education researcher.
 In June 2022, it was announced that Fulton would join PFM Budget and Management Consulting as a Senior Advisor.
+Among other projects at PFM, Fulton worked on a study finding that New Mexico is too reliant on oil and gas revenue and needed to diversify its economy.

+Back to San Diego

+In May 2023, the Design Lab at the University of California, San Diego, announced that Fulton would join the Lab as a Visiting Policy Designer.

 Personal life

-Fulton lives in Houston with his wife, Natalie Ramos Fulton, a school counselor and special education teacher, and step-daughter, Sophia Ramos-Paulin.
+Fulton lives in San Diego with his wife, Natalie Ramos Fulton, a school counselor and special education teacher.
 In early 2010, Fulton publicly announced that he had been diagnosed with retinitis pigmentosa, a degenerative retinal condition that gradually robs those who have it of their peripheral vision and night vision and often leads to complete blindness.